tjtharrison/pytmac/README.md

 ## Security Checks

-Security checks have been included to cover use cases for the Owasp top 10, however you may want to extend tmac with custom checks can be written and added to `./docs/security_checks.yaml`.
+Security checks have been included to cover use cases for the Owasp top 10, however you may want to extend pytmac with custom checks can be written and added to `./docs/security_checks.yaml`.
 These files should be written as below, the checks are iterated over and executed individually, all fields are required.

 Severity should be used as a combination of Risk vs Likelihood, any security findings are prioritised by severity in the report output.